 Conclusion

-When selecting a letting agent, it is important to request a comprehensive breakdown of their fees and services, don’t hesitate to ask for clarification on any additional charges.
+When selecting a letting agent, make sure to request clear, upfront information about their charges like for example property management cost and any additional fees before committing to a service.
+Don’t hesitate to ask for clarification.
 If you’re a landlord in the local area (Dundee), and searching for a trusted letting agent, consider working with Westport Property.
 We are a family-owned and trusted letting agent with a strong reputation for excellent customer service and efficient delivery as a motivated team of professionals.

 Have A Question or Need Some Help?